heejungshim/WaveQTL/README.md

 # Installation

-#cd into the `WaveQTL' folder
+cd into the WaveQTL/ directory

   make all